jimmymuthoni/python-dsa/Leetcode/anagram/README.md

-Given two string s and t, return true if t is an anagram of s, and false otherwise. two strings are anagram if every character in one string is present in another
+Given two string s and t, return true if t is an anagram of s, and false otherwise.
+Two strings are anagram if every character in one string is present in another

 ```
 Example 1: